 Millay’s first book of poetry, A Few Figs from Thistles, was published in 1920, when she was twenty-eight, and included two short poems, “First Fig” and “Second Fig.” My friend Howard Tabor was a literature major at Northwest Iowa Normal and later at Iowa City, probably where he encountered the New York poet.
 It must have stuck, though, because years later when he became a journalist, Howard wrote a Saturday local interest column with that title, “A few figs from thistles….”
 No one reads Millay anymore—which is a shame—and I suspect Howard had about as many readers, too.

 During Agincourt’s sesqui-centennial, the content of Howard’s column took a decided turn toward retrospection.
+[Some of the columns are “stand alone”; some are imbedded in entries by me.]
 Starting with a column on The Obelisk, a landmark situated discretely west of the courthouse, “A few figs…” treated many of the community’s other equally picturesque places and people.
 So, if you’re looking for local lore, search this blog for “Figs…” and enjoy.
 They don’t “bite” like Cleopatra’s.